Stillpoint-Software/hyperbee.templating/docs/syntax/overview.md

 ## Variable and Expression Tokens

 Tokens are substituted with their corresponding values directly within templates.
-Two types of tokens are supported:
+Templating supports:

-- **Variable Tokens**: These tokens are simple variable identifiers that are replaced with their corresponding values.
+- **Variable Tokens**: These are simple variables that are replaced with their corresponding values.
 They are considered truthy.
-- **Expression Tokens**: These tokens are more complex and can include operations or transformations.
-Expression tokens can evaluate conditions or invoke methods.
+- **Expression Tokens**: These are more expressive, and can include operations, method calls, and transformations.

 ### Variable Token